fbpx

 “I didn’t see anything like blood splatter or dog cages or nothing like that,” Michael said.
 “To be honest, I didn’t even know the names of the people we bought the house from.”

-In her role as vice chancellor of student affairs, Fant Pegues oversees the leaders of various offices on campus related to student and wellbeing, such as housing and the university police department, according to a university organizational chart.
+In her role as vice chancellor of student affairs, Fant Pegues oversees the leaders of various offices on campus related to student health and wellbeing, such as housing and the university department, according to a university organizational chart.
 Her biography on the university website notes that “my husband, Tee, and I enjoy living in Oxford and love being a part of the Ole Miss family.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.